Hygiene Inpections of Dinking Water Installations in Buildings in accordance with VDI 6023

 After evaluating the findings to date, it is assumed that approximately 800,000 outpatient pneumonia acquired annually is about 4% due to legionella (see also the Justification of the Drinking Water Act).
 This is about 32,000 illnesses a year with the consequence of about 2000 deaths.
 This shows the current darkness and the extent of the problem.

-The VDI / DVGW 6023 applies to all drinking water installations on land, in buildings and on merchant ships (including inland waterways).
-This also includes the "installations of the drinking water installation, from which drinking water ....
-To consumers (permanent water distribution) ", which fall under §3 of the Drinking Water Ordinance.
+The VDI 6023 applies to all drinking water installations on properties, in buildings and on merchant ships (including inland waterway vessels).
+This also includes "drinking water installations from which drinking water.... is supplied to consumers (building water supply installations).", which fall under § 2 of the Drinking Water Ordinance.

 The Directive defines requirements for the hygiene of drinking water installations.
 This is the totality of all efforts and measures for the prevention of indirect or immediate health impairments and disturbances of the well-being of the individual user.